About Deploying in a Multi-Architecture Kubernetes Cluster

 Kubernetes supports single architecture and multi-architecture clusters.
 A single architecture cluster is a cluster in which nodes within the cluster use the same computer instruction set.
 For example, a single-architecture cluster could consist of all arm64 nodes or all amd64 nodes.
 A multi-architecture cluster is a Kubernetes cluster in which nodes within the cluster may be of different computer instruction sets.
 For example, a multi-architecture cluster could consist of both amd64 and arm64 nodes.

 The TimesTen Operator runs in single and multi-architecture Kubernetes clusters.
 Pods that are created by the TimesTen Operator run on nodes of the same node type as the TimesTen Operator.
-For example, if the TimesTen Operator runs on arm64 nodes, Pods created by this TimesTen Operator also run on arm64 nodes.
+For example, if the TimesTen Operator runs on amd64 nodes, Pods created by this TimesTen Operator also run on amd64 nodes.

-Since the TimesTen Operator is namespace-scoped, you can deploy the TimesTen Operator in one namespace on arm64 nodes (and have it provision and manage TimesTen on arm64 nodes) and you can deploy a second TimesTen Operator in a different namespace on amd64 nodes (and have it provision and manage TimesTen on amd64 nodes).
+If you are running the TimesTen Operator in a namespace-scoped environment, you can deploy the TimesTen Operator in one namespace on arm64 nodes (and have it provision and manage TimesTen on arm64 nodes) and you can deploy a second TimesTen Operator in a different namespace on amd64 nodes (and have it provision and manage TimesTen on amd64 nodes).
+However, if you are running the TimesTen Operator in a cluster-scoped environment, you must use the same node type.
+For more information about namespace-scoped and cluster-scoped Operators, see About Kubernetes Operators and About the TimesTen Operator.

-The affinity settings of both the operator.yaml YAML manifest file and the ttoperator Helm chart control whether the Operator and the objects it manages uses arm64 or amd64 nodes.
-For example, here is a snippet of the affinity section of the operator.yaml file.
+The affinity settings of both the TimesTen Operator YAML manifest files and the TimesTen Operator helm charts control whether the Operator and the objects it manages uses arm64 or amd64 nodes.
+For example, here is a snippet of the affinity section of a TimesTen Operator YAML manifest file:

 # An example affinity definition; this pod will only be assigned to a node